Impact of Harvey's Work

 This key facts covers Impact of Harvey's Work within Harvey and Circulation for GCSE History.
-Revise Harvey and Circulation in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 11 in this topic.
+Revise Harvey and Circulation in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 4 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position